 The Angkor Wat Symbolism

-The temples of Angkor Wat, the Bayon, Preah Khan and Ta Prohm is all examples of the beautiful Khmer architecture.
-Angkor Wat is one of the best preserved of all these temples and like many other temple-mountains it symbolizes and are a replicate of the spatial universe in miniature.
+The temples of Angkor Wat, the Bayon, Preah Khan, and Ta Prohm is all examples of beautiful Khmer architecture.
+Angkor Wat is one of the best-preserved of all these temples and like many other temple mountains, it symbolizes and is a replicate of the spatial universe in miniature.

 The Central Tower of the five is a symbol for Mount Meru, situated at the center of the universe.
-The surrounding Towers is Mt Merus lower peaks.
+The surrounding Towers are Mt Merus' lower peaks.
 The lower courtyards represent the mountains bounded by continents and the Moat symbolizes oceans.
-The 7-headed Naga (a mythical serpent) becomes the symbol of the Rainbow Bridge for mankind to reach the abode of the Gods.
+The 7-headed Naga (a mythical serpent) becomes the symbol of the Rainbow Bridge for humankind to reach the abode of the Gods.

-The five towers of Angkor Wat is one of the most photographed ancient ruins in the world
+The five towers of Angkor Wat are one of the most photographed ancient ruins in the world

-The best time of the year (you can visit Angkor Wat any time of the year though) to visit Cambodia and Angkor Wat is between November and February.
+The best time of the year (you can visit Angkor Wat any time of the year though) to visit Cambodia, Siem Reap, and Angkor Wat is between November and February.
 This time of the year it's dryer and cooler even if it's hot for most of the days.

 To get around Angkor Wat we recommend eco-friendly options like Mountain Bikes or Electric Bicycles.
-You can also get around in small "motos" (motorbike taxi) for one person, "remork-motos" (or as they are called; tuk-tuks) for two or private cars and minivans if you're a smaller group.
+You can also get around in small "motos" (motorbike taxis) for one person, "rework-motos" (or as they are called; tuk-tuks) for two, or private cars and minivans if you're a smaller group.

-Without doubt, Angkor Wat will become a memory for life for all who visit and for future generations to come please respect the Buddhist tradition, don't climb on buildings or steal, destroy anything on the site.
+Without a doubt, Angkor Wat will become a memory for life for all who visit, and for future generations to come please respect the Buddhist tradition, don't climb on buildings or steal, destroy anything on the site.